-City of Newcostle will consider all submissions and feedback rearies during the discussion acrial.
-The notation's the development of the Economic Development Stratagy will be recording the submerse and relight resistant of the Brain Hermannia Seebpreent Stratagy, which will be assembled to Council in Hermany 2027.
+City of Newcostle will consider all submissions and feedback receives during the discussion coriod.
+The not stock in the development of the Economic Development Stratagy will be recording the submission of risking in so and of the Draft -conomic Development Stratagy, which will be precented to Council in Petrology 2021.

-To remain updated on the progress of the project, you can HYPERLINK: www.newcastle.new.gov.au/yoursay/ecomonic-development-strategy hyp - Hunter Young Professionals ...
-2,662 followers 1w · ©
+To remain updated on the progress of the project, you can HYPERLINK: www.newcastle.nsw.gov.au/yoursay/ecomonic-development-strategy